 End of Tenancy and Breaking The Lease in Northern Virginia

-At the end of the lease in Northern Virginia, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental owner wishes to end the lease, or end our rental management services, please send us written notice as described in your rental management agreement.
+At the end of the lease term in Northern Virginia, either party can opt to end the tenancy.
+The landlord could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the rental investor wishes to end the lease, or conclude our rental management services, please send us written notice as described in your management agreement.

 If we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
-This means that we will typically contact a renter 6 to 8 weeks before the end of the lease in order to renew the lease.
+This means that we will typically create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.

 At that point we give the renter two choices: